The non-Hermitian skin effect: A perspective: The NH skin effect: The basics

 \subsection{Generalized Brillouin zone}

-Next, we note there is an intimate link between the NH skin effect and the so-called generalized Brillouin zone (GBZ).
-The theory of the GBZ was first developed by Yao and Wang in Ref.~\citenum{yao_edge_2018}, and later expanded in Refs.~\citenum{song_non-hermitian_2019,Yokomizo2019}, in order to restore the breakdown of the conventional bulk-boundary correspondence (cBBC) as observed in models featuring the NH skin effect, which will be discussed in more detail below.

-The GBZ $\mathcal{C}$ can be constructed by solving the characteristic equation of the non-Bloch Hamiltonian $H(\beta)$, which is the analytic continuation of the Bloch Hamiltonian.
-This closed curve $\mathcal{C}$ contains crucial information about the system under OBCs: The OBC spectrum is given by $H(\beta)$ with $\beta \in \mathcal{C}$, and one can determine spatial decay rates for the NH skin modes, which are related to $\beta$, in the continuum limit.
+Next, we point out the intimate link between the NH skin effect and the so-called generalized Brillouin zone (GBZ).
+The theory of the GBZ was first developed by Yao and Wang in Ref.~\citenum{yao_edge_2018}, and later expanded in Refs.~\citenum{song_non-hermitian_2019} and \citenum{yokomizo_non-bloch_2019}.
+The GBZ is a closed curve $\mathcal{C}$ solving the characteristic equation of the non-Bloch Hamiltonian $H(\beta)$, which is the analytic continuation of the Bloch Hamiltonian.
+The GBZ contains crucial information about the system under OBCs: The OBC spectrum is given by $H(\beta)$ with $\beta \in \mathcal{C}$, and one can determine spatial decay rates for the NH skin modes, which are related to $\beta$, in the continuum limit.
 Indeed, for any skin mode, one finds its associated $\beta$, and if $|\beta|<1$ $(>1)$, or in other words if $\mathcal{C}$ is inside (outside) of the unit circle~\cite{song_non-hermitian_2019}, the skin state localize to the left (right) boundary.
 For $|\beta|=1$, the state is delocalized as the Bloch states, and the corresponding point is called a Bloch point~\cite{song_non-hermitian_2019}.